How to search The Gazette

 Other known anomalies include misinterpretation of punctuation marks for example when searching for “G.D.
 Brown”.
 Other typical OCR character misinterpretation include confusion between l, i and l, 0 and O etc.

-Because of these issues, there are a few periods (1689 to 1711, 1766 to 1770, and 1880 to 1893 (Edinburgh)) during which, in many instances, it is not possible to perform a text search.
-However, The Gazette issues themselves can still be found.
+There are a few periods (known to include 1689 to 1711, 1766 to 1770, 1796 to 1819 (Edinburgh) and 1880 to 1893 (Edinburgh)) during which, in many instances, it is not possible to perform a text search.
+However, The Gazette issues themselves can still be found and their content viewed.
+If you think a further period of The Gazette cannot be searched by text, please email our customer services team at customer.services@thegazette.co.uk or call us on 0333 200 2434.

 Missing Gazette notices